collective/collective.developermanual/source/reference_manuals/active/writing/nursinghome.rst

 This includes

-* Old content from plone.org
+* Old content from plone.org which has been migrated to Sphinx format

 * Content from Plone Developer Documentation where the documentation team feels it no longer reflects the modern Plone versions